-The next year was something out of a story book!!
+2001 was something out of a storybook!!
 While I was auditioning and performing, life was pretty amazing!
 Living in NYC really does something to your aurora that no other place can.
-It’s energy is electric..24/7.
-Everything about it, right down to tiniest light bulb in time square.
-It’s exactly what a 22 year old girl from Amish Country Pennsylvania was looking for!!
-I fell in love with the very first time I stepped foot off the Amtrak Train when I was 6 or so.
+Its energy is electric..24/7.
+Everything about it, right down to the tiniest light bulb in time square.
+It’s exactly what a 22-year-old girl from Amish Country Pennsylvania was looking for!!
+I fell in love with the very first time I stepped foot off the Amtrak Train when I was 6 or so traveling with my Grandmother to see her family.
 And I never looked back!!
 I absolutely LOVE New York (I even got married there)!

 My friends started a Theatre company and I was lucky enough to be involved in it.
+We worked all summer on it, rehearsals, set design, marketing, and we were all so excited!
 Our show opened on September 10th, 2001.
-We must have stayed up until 6am and then finally tumbled into bed for what we thought was going to be a long, well deserved rest.
-Around 9am our phones started to ring.
-We ignored them. but people kept calling.
-I finally picked up the phone and heard my mom yelling at me to stay inside and to not go anywhere.
-I remember being an idiot saying, “that’s ridiculous mom, it was just a fluke, I’m sure it’s not a big deal, besides, I have a voice lesson I have to go to and NYC doesn’t shut down for anything.”
+As all theatre people do, we had a huge opening night party and stayed up to read the reviews the next morning.
+I must have finally tumbled into bed at 6 AM.
+Around 9 am our phones started to ring.
+We all ignored them because we were so tired (and hungover), but people kept calling.
+We heard our neighbors downstairs yelling and crying.
+I finally picked up the phone and heard my mom telling me to stay inside and not go anywhere.
+Being a 23-year old I said, “that’s ridiculous Mom, it was just an accident, I’m sure it’s not a big deal, besides, I have a voice lesson I have to go to and NYC doesn’t shut down for anything.”
 At that moment, I got out of bed and looked outside and saw the second plane coming down the island and crash into the second tower.

 People were kind.
 People thought about others first.
-People took the time to ask questions, offer a hand and be there for a complete stranger.
+People took the time to ask questions, offer a hand, and be there for complete strangers.
 People cried for months on the train and strangers comforted them and cried with them.
-No one cared where you were from, what your bank account looked like, who you loved, what color your skin was or anything else.
+No one cared where you were from, what your bank account looked like, who you loved, what color your skin was, or anything else.
 People just cared.
-They helped out anyone who needed help, whether it was to pay for their subway pass, help a mom carry the stroller up/down the subway steps, striking up a conversation with a complete stranger, offering a seat to someone on the train, sharing a taxi or just a friendly smile.
+They helped out anyone who needed help, whether it was to pay for their subway pass, help a mom carry the stroller up/down the subway steps, striking up a conversation with a complete stranger, offering a seat to someone on the train, sharing a taxi, paying for food at the grocery store or just a friendly smile.
+September 11, 2001, happened before social media.
+It happened before everyone had iphones to record every detail with.
 It didn’t matter, because we were in this together.
-We would get through it together and we would overcome it together.
-While I would give anything for this tragedy to never have happened, to bring those back who we lost, I will never forget what we as humans are capable of when we come together and stop thinking of ourselves.
+We would get through it together and we would overcome it together, not argue it over a screen.
+While I would give anything for this tragedy to never have happened, to bring back those we lost, I will never forget what we as humans are capable of when we come together as one.

-For the past 18 years those moments have stuck with me and while life can get bogged down in the little things and your kids don’t listen or people drive you crazy, I like to think back to that time I experienced a different world.
-We do not need to wait for another epic event like that to go back to respecting and caring for one another.
-We can and should do that right now!
+For the past 19 years, those moments have stuck with me and while life can get bogged down in the little things and your kids don’t listen or people drive you crazy, I like to think back to that time I experienced a different world, if only for a few months.
+I wish we would remember these lessons in times like today.

-We will never forget all of those brave heroes on the planes, in the towers and first responders.
-We will never stop remembering those bright souls whose lives were taken away from our world way too soon!!
+I will never forget all of those brave heroes on the planes, in the towers and first responders.
+I will never stop remembering those bright souls whose lives were taken away from our world way too soon!!